S-7mza/project-predictive-template/communication/COMM_08_TRAINING_HANDOFF.md

 **From:** Training Lead / Product Owner
 **To:** Target end-user groups; key users
-**Subject:** `[Dashboard Project] New dashboard training – registration open`
+**Subject:** `[Predictive Analysis Project] New model & prediction training – registration open`

 Hi all,

-We are pleased to invite you to **User Training sessions** for the new **Dashboard Project**.
-These sessions will help you understand the available views, KPIs, and how to use the dashboard in your daily work.
+We are pleased to invite you to **User Training sessions** for the new **Predictive Analysis / ML Project**.
+These sessions will help you understand the available predictions, KPIs, and how to use model outputs (in dashboards/apps/reports) in your daily work.

 **Training windows:** Week 7 – several 60–90 minute slots
 **Formats:** Live virtual sessions + recorded demo / Q&A